Dos and don’ts for using labour market information in your career decisions

-At least part of the gender pay gap may be down to different career choices.
+Part of the gender pay gap may be down to different career choices.
 If you’re a female student, investigate your options fully and ignore stereotypes of what different jobs involve, what skills they require or what jobs men and women enjoy.
 Don’t write off careers such as finance, IT and engineering without knowing what’s involved and if they might suit you.
 They can offer an excellent intellectual challenge – and sometimes a creative one too – as well as being well paid.

 Do… look at the data if you’re making tricky decisions

 Information about the job market may also help with making choices between equally appealing career or subject options.
 If you’re struggling to choose between job areas or degree courses that would be equally enjoyable, you might find it helpful to see which ones are associated with the highest salaries or lowest unemployment rates.